Interstate 40 in Tennessee: "Music Highway" and honorary designations

 Several major bridges on I-40 also have honorary names.
 The "Hernando de Soto Bridge" is named for the 16th century Spanish explorer and conquistador who was the first European to cross the Mississippi River.
 The "Jimmy Mann Evans Memorial Bridge" is named for a TDOT commissioner who served from 1987 until his death in 1992.
 The "Samuel T. Rayburn Memorial Bridge" over the Clinch River is named for a Texas congressman who was the longest serving Speaker of the US House of Representatives.
 The Holston River bridge is named for both Ralph K. Adcock and Bid Anderson, two state representatives from the area.
 The "Frances Burnett Swann Memorial Bridge" across the French Broad River was designated in 1963 for the wife of Alfred Swann, who served in the Confederate Army during the American Civil War.
+It was renamed for President Donald Trump in a ceremony on July 9, 2026, despite controversy and objections, particularly from Swann's relatives.